Society of Women Engineers Web Site Privacy Statement

 SWE acknowledges that you have the right to access your Personal Data.
 In case you request us to remove data, we will respond within a reasonable timeframe.

 Upon request, we will provide you with information about whether we hold any of your Personal Data.
-Members can update or correct some Personal Data or remove from our system by making a request to us at firstname.lastname@example.org.
+Members can update or correct some Personal Data or remove it from our system by emailing us at email@example.com.
 Requests typically receive a response within sixty (60) days.
 If access cannot be provided within that time frame, we will provide the requesting party with an estimated date by which the information will be provided.
-If for some reason access is denied, we will provide an explanation of why access has been denied.
+If access is denied for some reason, we will explain why access has been denied.

 Additional relevant policies